VisEntities/BradleyControl/README.md

-# From Bland to Badass!
+# From bland to badass!
 Sick of the same old Bradley routine?
 Inject this armored beast with some steroids and level it up with the intelligence and strength it deserves!
 No more weaknesses to be exploited or predictable patterns to memorize.
 It's time to watch Bradley take revenge on all those who thought they had it all figured out.

 ![](https://i.imgur.com/Jvxewu8.png)